Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 ## Introduction

-In this tutorial, you'll learn how to use Grafana to set up a monitoring solution for your application, and:
+In this tutorial, you'll learn how to use IESG Labs to set up a monitoring solution for your application, and:

 - Explore metrics and logs
 - Build dashboards